Unallocated/hackathon/index.md

 in when you can, and help with what you can.
 There will also be a lot of preparation work before hand that we will need help with as well.
 We'll take what we can get.

+## Registration
+If you know you'll be coming to this event and would like to take part, it would really help us out a lot if you [registered for your project]({{ site.baseurl }}/register).
+It only takes a second and this helps us know who will be attending and what resources are available for each project.

+## Okay, I'm In.
+Where's It At?
+{% include location.html %}